COVID Moves: 5 Bodyweight Exercises An Olympic Sprinter Is Doing On Repeat

 All the unknowns surrounding COVID-19 are causing uneasiness in homes across the country and the world.
 As we continue to be vigilant about not spreading this disease further, we can use this time at home to focus on self-care and stay moving.

 The body's natural release of endorphins is enhanced during bouts of physical activity, and this surge in happy hormones can boost your mood, increase confidence, and reduce stress levels.
-Regular exercise can also help improve heart health, bone density, cognition, and metabolic function—not to mention increase muscle mass, tone, and strength.
+Regular exercise can also help improve heart health1, bone density,2 cognition3, and metabolic function4—not to mention increase muscle mass, tone, and strength.
 As a former Olympic sprinter, I've found that during stressful times, exercise has the ability to make everyday activities feel a little easier.

 And the good news is that you can still work out no matter how much space and equipment you have (or don't have) in your home.

 A 20-minute full-body bodyweight routine that you can do anytime, anywhere.

 Perform 10 to 12 reps of each exercise.
 Repeat the exercises 4 times for a complete routine.

 This exercise targets the backs of the arms and shoulders.

 How to: Sit on the floor with your knees slightly bent.
 Place your hands behind you with your fingers facing your body.
 Lift your butt up off the floor so that you are supported by your arms and feet.
 Bend your arms at the elbow until your butt touches the floor then push back up to the starting position.

 If you want an extra challenge: As you push up, lift your left leg and reach forward with your right arm.